Bbsitoh/jklm-bombparty-cheat/README.md

 # jklm.fun BombParty Cheat Script

-This is a cheat script for https://jklm.fun BombParty game Directly pasting the script in the console wont work, read the usage guide below
+This is a cheat script for https://jklm.fun BombParty game<br />
+Directly pasting the script in the console wont work, read the usage guide below

 ## Usage Guide: